Extraordinary learning, driven by curiosity and challenge, inspiring passion and confidence.

 - Provides a learning culture for its students that derives from the learning culture of its staff, which in turn derives from their interaction with university and industry scientists and educators

-- Is an agent for change and enhancement of science and mathematics education for the state of South Australia and then nationally and internationally
+- Is an agent for change and enhancement of science and mathematics education for the state of South Australia and also nationally and internationally

-- Prepares young people to be creative, critical, informed and motivated contributors who respond to professional, personal and social issues
+- Prepares young people to be creative, critical, informed and motivated contributors in their community who respond to professional, personal and social issues

-- Aims to increase participation and success of senior secondary students in science, mathematics and related technologies and transforms students’ attitudes to science and mathematics as career paths
+- Aims to increase participation and success of senior secondary students in science, mathematics and related technologies and transform students’ attitudes to science and mathematics as career paths.

 - 37 Teaching Staff